Edvard Munch

 As his fame and wealth grew, his emotional state remained insecure.
 He briefly considered marriage, but could not commit himself.
 A mental breakdown in 1908 forced him to give up heavy drinking, and he was cheered by his increasing acceptance by the people of Kristiania and exposure in the city's museums.
 His later years were spent working in peace and privacy.
-Although his works were banned in Nazi-occupied Europe, most of them survived World War II, securing him a legacy.
+Although his works were banned in Nazi-occupied Europe, most of them survived World War II, securing his legacy.

+Munch displayed a remarkable talent for drawing from an early age, yet he received minimal formal artistic training.

+A pivotal influence on his artistic growth was his association with the Kristiania Bohème—a progressive circle of writers and artists in Kristiania (the former name of Oslo).
+The group's members championed free love and openly rejected the narrow-minded conventions of bourgeois society.

+Among the more established painters in this circle, Christian Krohg provided Munch with valuable instruction as well as ongoing encouragement and support.

+Edvard Munch was highly active in the fields of graphic art and printmaking, producing a substantial body of work using intaglio techniques—such as etching, drypoint, and aquatint—on copper plates.
+Beginning in 1894, he embarked on engraving directly onto copper and, largely self-taught and without formal instruction, created numerous masterpieces in this medium.